dhellmann/pymotw-3/source/atexit/index.rst

     :start-after: # end_pymotw_header

 The exit functions are called in the reverse of the order in which they are registered.
-This allows modules to be cleaned up in the reverse order from which they are imported (and therefore register their :mod:`atexit` functions), which should reduce dependency conflicts.
+This method allows modules to be cleaned up in the reverse order from which they are imported (and therefore register their :mod:`atexit` functions), which should reduce dependency conflicts.